Bahia Aqua Verde, Day 4

 Christi, Eric, and Keith took Kosmos on an eight month trip to the Sea of Cortez from July 2022 to March 2023 (about 130 posts).
 Keith did updates in both English and French.

-There are also posts on various other topics, too, including preparing for travels via boat, and stories about assorted land travels.
+Below are links to some good places to find specific types of information.
+In addition to boat travel stores, there are also posts on various other topics, including preparing for travels via boat, and stories about assorted land travels.